 As a visitor, you can rent a car in Iceland and enjoy the sights and sounds of the country.
 But once you decide to call it your new home, you need to know several things about this beautiful island.
 So, what is living in Iceland like?

 Someone once told me that you will either love moving to Iceland or hate it, you can't be on the fence.
 There is so much to love about this Land of Fire and Ice.
-From the black beaches, blue glaciers, stunning waterfalls, serene parks, to uncountable tourist attractions.
+From the black beaches like Reynisfjara to blue glaciers like the mighty Vatnajökull.
+Stunning waterfalls like Godafoss, serene parks, to uncountable tourist attractions.

 But at the same time, certain things may be quite new to you; for instance, the Iceland weather, culture, and language.
 I would suggest you start with a fresh mind.
 Once you get the hang of it, life in Iceland is simple and extremely pleasant.